doyousketch2/KivyAtlasGenerator/README.md

 and I think Kivy does OK on either, so whatever's clever, ya know?

 ------
-Then you'll need Kivy.
-It's easy to **install this with pip.**
+Then you'll need pip.
 Pip should come with Python, but if not...

 - Linux:
 `sudo apt-get update && apt-get install pip pip3`